 What is it?

-These four titles are synonymous for what is essentially finding the properties of the formation that affect how fluid flows through the ground whether it is a gas reservoir, an aquifer or the rock around an excavation.
+Formation testing is essentially finding the properties of the formation that affect how fluid flows through the ground, whether it is a gas reservoir, an aquifer or the rock around an excavation.

-Sigra conducts such testing for the petroleum, mining, civil and groundwater industries.
+Sigra conducts such formation testing for the petroleum, mining, civil and groundwater industries.

 Summary of Formation Testing with Some References to Coals